|Bulletins Feature Girls Study Group Research|

 Connecticut, for example, has adopted a state plan that calls for increasing gender responsive programming that draws on research and knowledge of female development, socialization, risks, strengths, and needs to guide all aspects of service design and delivery.

-Other girls' delinquency-related resources, including publications and programs, may be found on OJJDP's Web site, by searching under topic: "Gender/Race/Ethnicity," subtopic: "gender," and, as previously noted, via the Girls Study Group Web site and OJJDP's Model Programs Guide.
+Other girls' delinquency-related resources, including publications and programs, may be found on OJJDP's Web site Gender topics page, as previously noted, via OJJDP's Model Programs Guide.

 OJJDP Home | About OJJDP | E-News | Topics | Funding | Programs